 One of the best facilities in the world for research into the structure of the SARS-CoV-2 virus is in the United States: The Advanced Photon Source (APS), a U.S. Department of Energy (DOE) Office of Science User Facility located at DOE’s Argonne National Laboratory.
 The APS, one of the most productive light sources in the world, generates powerful X-ray beams that scientists use to precisely determine the structures of the proteins that make up the virus, laying the groundwork for drug treatments and vaccines.

-Since the start of the outbreak, more than 8,000 hours of beam time have been used to study SARS-CoV-2, and more than 70 teams of researchers from around the country have used the APS to further their work to stop the spread of the virus.
+Since the start of the outbreak and at the time of writing (11/11/2020), more than 8,000 hours of beam time have been used to study SARS-CoV-2, and more than 70 teams of researchers from around the country have used the APS to further their work to stop the spread of the virus.
 In addition, the APS is so critical to the effort to combat the pandemic, that it operated for 10 percent more hours than usual this year, with the additional time supported by the DOE Office of Science through the National Virtual Biotechnology Laboratory, with funding provided by the Coronavirus CARES Act.

 Most of those researchers have been using the APS remotely, through a state-of-the-art system that allows scientists to safely control the APS beamlines from their own institutions, or even their homes.